matloff/R-vs.-Python-for-Data-Science/README.md

 *Huge win for R*.

-To even get started in Data Science with Python, one must learn a lot of material not in base Python, e,g, NumPy, Pandas and matplotlib.
+To even get started in Data Science with Python, one must learn a lot of material not in base Python, e.g., NumPy, Pandas and matplotlib.

 By contrast, matrix types and basic graphics are built-in to base R.  The novice can be doing simple data analyses within minutes.